 Thirty years later, they are both still at it.

 This exhibition features three decades Todd’s live performance photography, featuring Bridge Nine Records-affiliated artists.
-Open now through Sunday, December 7th, at Bridge Nine Records in Beverly, Massachusetts during business hours (Tue/Wed 11am-5pm, Fri/Sat 11am-6pm, Sun 11am-5pm).
+A physical gallery was open from 11/28/2025-12/07/2025 at Bridge Nine Records in Beverly, Massachusetts, the collection is now available to view online below!

 Todd Pollock and Chris Wrenn at the opening reception for the Thirty Years photography exhibition.